Chris234k/chris234k.github.io/_games/batteryboy.md

 We tried to repurpose old ideas and create new ones around the core twist: device battery life changes the game.
 We settled on two primary implementations:
 1. Gameplay is harder at lower battery
-2. Currency can only be obtained at certain battery tiers [TODO: WELL HOW IS THE GAMEPLAY HARDER, HUH?]
+2. Currency can only be obtained at certain battery tiers

 Our previous games, [Mind the Arrow](/games/mindthearrow/) and [Gelato Flicker](/games/gelatoflicker/), lacked complexity within monetization.
 We wanted to try something more robust.
 <div class="aspectratio">